 Try this salted caramel chocolate milk to see just how good it can taste.
 You can add it to hot drinks such as this golden turmeric latté without it splitting and it makes a great base for a smoothie.

 Other Nut Milk Recipes You Might Like

 - Chocolate hazelnut milk via Gluten Free, SCD and Veggie

 - Homemade raw almond cashew milk via Strength & Sunshine

 - Middle Eastern almond milks – halva and Turkish delight via Nadia’s Healthy Kitchen

 - Raw nutella milk via Wallflower Kitchen

-I use the Optimum 9200A for smoothies, spreads, sauces and even chocolate making.
-The post contains affiliate links.
+I use a Froothie Optimum power blender* for smoothies, spreads, sauces and even chocolate making.
+The post contains affiliate links which are marked with an *.
 Buying through a link will not cost you any more, but I will get a small commission.
-This helps keep Tin and Thyme blythe and blogging.
+This helps keep Tin and Thyme blithe and blogging.
 Opinions are, as always, my own.